 My YA historical novels, WAIT FOR ME (2017) and IN ANOTHER TIME (2018) were published in the US and the UK by Harper Collins.
 Both set in Scotland during World War Two, WAIT FOR ME won the 2014 Joan Lowery Nixon Award at the Society of Children’s Book Writers and Illustrators in Houston, as well as the YA categories of both the Romance Writers of America Emily and Lone Star competitions.
 IN ANOTHER TIME was named a Junior Library Guild Pick in fall 2018.
 Both books were also featured in the TXLA Spirit of Texas High School reading program 2019.
-Since then I have been writing contemporary women’s fiction, with one novel currently out on submission and another underway.
+Since then I have been writing contemporary women’s fiction, and I’m involved in several ghostwriting projects too.

 Since 2015, I have served on the advisory board of Inprint, Houston’s leading literary non-profit organization.
 In 2013, I founded the Inspiring Houston Women blog, and I have also continued to write feature articles on the performing arts for a number of newspapers and magazines in the US and UK.
 I design and present workshops on creative writing craft, social media strategy, and presentation skills for individuals and organizations such as the Society of Children’s Book Writers and Illustrators, Houston Grand Opera, Rice University School of Literacy and Culture, as well as schools in Houston ISD, across the US and in the UK.